ibm-cloud-docs/cis/managing-for-security.md

 For more information about the WAF, please see the [WAF Concepts document](/docs/cis?topic=cis-waf-q-and-a)

-## Best practice 4: configure your TLS settings
+## Best practice 4: Configure your TLS settings
 {:#best-practice-configure-tls-settings}
 IBM {{site.data.keyword.cis_short_notm}} provides some options for encrypting your traffic.
 As a reverse proxy, we close TLS connections at our data centers and open a new TLS connection to your origin server.